 We know it’s tough not to try to seize your definitive travel moment, but unless you’re going away indefinitely you have to resist the temptation to try and do it all at once.
 Depending on the length of the trip, AirTreks normally suggests no more than 3 new countries per month.
 Regardless of its anti-logic, doing less actually gives you more experience, and for less of an investment.
+Remember, travel is not a contest.
 Once you get comfortable in new surroundings, which may take a few days, interesting things start to happen.
 When you get a little restless is when you start searching for experiences you can call adventures.

 Here’s a good table: